Ado-trastuzumab emtansine

-Ado-trastuzumab emtansine (Kadcyla) is the targeted therapy trastuzumab (Herceptin) with the chemotherapy medicine emtansine attached.
-It may also be called T-DM1.
+Ado-trastuzumab emtansine (T-DM1, Kadcyla) combines the targeted therapy trastuzumab (Herceptin) with the chemotherapy medicine emtansine.

-Ado-trastuzumab emtansine is an antibody-drug conjugate, a treatment that pairs a chemotherapy medicine with a targeted therapy.
-The trastuzumab helps deliver the chemotherapy directly to the tumor cells.
-This helps limit the side effects of the chemotherapy on the healthy cells.
+Ado-trastuzumab emtansine is an antibody-drug conjugate (ADC), a treatment that pairs a chemotherapy medicine with a targeted therapy.
+The trastuzumab helps deliver the chemotherapy directly to the HER2-positive tumor cells.
+This helps the drug reach the cancer cells and can help limit some of the chemotherapy side effects.

 Who gets ado-trastuzumab emtansine